Bugle 4143 - Official Coronavirus Survival Guide

 At least let the readers factor in the precise likelihood of what they're reading being bullshit, requests Amanda, and then make an informed decision on whether to believe it or not based on that.

+He gave up his hobby however after a near-miss at a French abattoir.
 Kev Conroy wonders why the ancient Greeks were so obsessed with vases.

 From some museums, notes Kev, you'd think that all these old dead bastards did was make vases, put things in vases, and then look at vases.
+No wonder their civilization collapsed.

 Alex Selig does not see the point in weightlifting as a sport.
+It's had its time, blasts Alex.

-Otherwise it's an almost futile skill in the modern world.
+Otherwise, it's an almost futile skill in the modern world.

-Derek Snyder scoffs at Alex's suggestion, saying, yeah, I'd like to see what happens if you ever get pinned to the ground in a natural history museum when a fossilized boa constrictor that died when in an absolutely straight line with both ends of his body stuck in giant watermelons falls off a shelf and lands on top of you and there's an olympic weightlifter nearby i imagine you'll be saying don't bother taking this off my rapidly collapsing ribcage i'll wait for the forklift truck to do it Ed Benyon Pedley, whilst paying tribute to Derek Snyder's commitment to nominative determinism, wishes the world was a calmer place and that people did not descend into needless arguments about trivial matters and hypothetical scenarios such as weightlifting and impossibilities, even when those disputes are entirely fictitious.
+Derek Snyder scoffs at Alex's suggestion, saying, yeah, I'd like to see what happens if you ever get pinned to the ground in a natural history museum when a fossilized boa constrictor that died when in an absolutely straight line with both ends of his body stuck in giant watermelons falls off a shelf and lands on top of you.

+Here endeth this week's lies.
 To join our voluntary subscription scheme, go to thebuglepodcast.com and click the donate button.